Sha-a-Gi/meptrgeo/README.md

 **Contributing**

 Failure to follow below process or submitting pull requests that result in validation failures will result in your branch/pull request being deleted.
+In the case of broken events, text, graphics, or other bugs open an issue.

 1) Choose an item from the provided TODO list.
 2) Push a branch for the item named TRGEO-##### to the repository.